Swan band

 Spectrum of the blue flame from a butane torch showing excited molecular radical band emission and Swan bands.

-Swan bands are a characteristic of the spectra of carbon stars, comets and of burning hydrocarbon fuels.
-They are named for the Scottish physicist William Swan, who first studied the spectral analysis of radical diatomic carbon (C_{2}) in 1856.

 Swan bands consist of several sequences of vibrational bands scattered throughout the visible spectrum.
+They are a characteristic of the spectra of carbon stars, comets and burning hydrocarbon fuels.
+The bands are named for the Scottish physicist William Swan, who first studied the spectral analysis of radical diatomic carbon (C_{2}) in 1856.